theloadstar/iOS_SL/chapter21/chapter21.md

 Next, go to the buttons and page indicator.
 Drag a button: w/h:140/50.
 Title:Next.
 Font:Subhead.
 Color:white/red, lock this one's height and width.
 Another button: Skip/Body/Dark Gray.
 Drag a *page control object*, set its color to light gray and current page to red.Embed these three and set spacing to `20` , make the stack view centre both direction.

+# Design Page Content View

+Add the materials to `Assets`, check `preserve vector data` .Remember this *Page Content View* instead of *Page View*.
+Set the simulator's height to `624` to let it look like the same as *container view*.Drag an Image View, 333x229.Drag a label, set to `Rubik bold`, centre **Alignment**, name it `heading`, dark gray.Drag another one, name it `Subheading`, rubik, regular, 16, cetre **Alignment**, light gray.

+Embed two labels and set spacing to 10, Alignment Centre.
+Embed this one with Image View, Alignment Centre and spacing 50.For this stack view: top/left/button/right:50/24/10/24.Lock the Aspect Ratio of imageview, and the bottom one `Greater than or equal`.